bitrise-io/devcenter/_articles/en/reviews/using-bitrise-yml-from-repository-draft.md

 * You can't change the build configuration of a specific commit.
 * You can't edit the configuration in the online Workflow Editor.
 * Any Pull Request can run builds with its own custom configuration.

-### Trigger map on bitrise.io versus in repo
+### The trigger map is better to be managed on bitrise.io

-Before:

 You can store the trigger map in the `bitrise.yml` of your repository - but we don't recommend it.
-You'll lose the ability to ignore patterns.
-On [bitrise.io](https://www.bitrise.io), the  trigger map is evaluated **before** the repository is cloned: this way, if you set it to ignore certain patterns in code pushes or pull requests, for example, then Bitrise won't even start a build.
+You'll lose the ability to skip builds.
+On [bitrise.io](https://www.bitrise.io), the trigger map is evaluated **before** the repository is cloned: this way, if you set the patterns correctly in code pushes or pull requests, for example, then Bitrise won't even start those builds which don't match the set patterns.

 However, if you store the trigger map in your repository, the only way to check it is to clone the repository first.
-Even if you prepare your `trigger_map` in your repository to ignore patterns, [bitrise.io](https://www.bitrise.io) will start a build to clone the repository and then aborts it based on the stored trigger map.
+Even if you prepare your `trigger_map` in your repository, [bitrise.io](https://www.bitrise.io) will start a build to clone the repository and you'll have to abort it based on the stored trigger map.

-After:

-Storing the trigger map on [bitrise.io](https://www.bitrise.io) allows you to ignore certain patterns based on the details you add to your trigger map by editing the **bitrise.yml** tab of the **Workflow Editor.**  Storing the trigger map in a repository can only be used for running the repository's own workflow but not for skipping a build based on ignore patterns.

 ### You can't change the build configuration of a commit